maurymarkowitz/RetroBASIC/README.md

 ## Missing features and Erata

-* File I/O is not supported, commands like OPEN will be parsed but have no effect
+* File I/O is not supported, commands like OPEN will be parsed but have no effect.
-* LIST is not supported
+* LIST is not supported.
-* DEF FNx does not parse "local" values for paramters, the global versions are used
+* DEF FNx does not parse "local" values for paramters, the global versions are used.
 * INPUT statements with multiple values currently have to be entered with return/enter between each value.
-* POKE does nothing, PEEK returns zero
+* POKE does nothing, PEEK returns zero.
 * String "slicing" as seen in HP, Atari and Integer is not yet supported, but this is an important feature to add.
 * LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.
 * Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.